 Taking flu medicines and keeping good sleep hygiene can ease your time falling asleep.
 One aspect overlooked by many is the usage of electronic devices that prevent you from falling and staying asleep.

-It might seem difficult to get a good night sleep having all those symptoms, but following these easy steps will help you get good rest.
-However, if you feel that your sleep issues are more serious and may be sleep apnea, call Alaska Sleep Clinic to speak with one of our board-certified sleep specialists for a free assessment.
+It might seem difficult to get a good night's sleep having all those symptoms, but following these easy steps will help you get good rest.
+However, if you feel that your sleep issues are more serious and maybe sleep apnea, call Alaska Sleep Clinic to speak with one of our board-certified sleep specialists for a free assessment.